kwingfi24/Pi_in_the_Sky/Documentation.md

 Christian -

 ### Mar 8, 2022
 Kaitlyn - **NOTE: I switch the working shutdown button for the camera button temporarly due to some difficulties and limited space.
 You will have to switch it back eventually.
-Remember the pin for the shutdown button is 21!** After changing he buttons, I got everything to work except for the counter for the images (so it doesn't keep modifying/deleting previous pictures).
-I'm still unsure why this is happening, but everything else, excluding the lights for now, is working together.
-I'm hoping by the end of next class, I will have this figured out, so I can move onto the lights and even further with adding a battery and haing it run without a computer.
+Remember the pin for the shutdown button is 21!** After changing the buttons, I got everything to work.
+Everything, excluding the lights and button for now, are working together.
+I'm hoping by the end of next class, I will have the button figured out(starting and stopping the things from running), so I can then also move onto soldering a custom circuitboard.
+We are hoping to have everything soldered and on the plane for testing by next Tuesday or Thursday.
+We will then move n to the test and refining process.

 Christian -